Czech teacher battles bee-killing disease with hot hive

 Experts from Czech Republic's Palacky University said they were about to start trialing Linhart's method -- which aims to kill the Varroa destructor parasite responsible for the disease by heating up hives to 40 degrees Celsius (104 F) and higher.

 "Scientific probes will be performed in the summer.
-Some beekeepers have tested the method and it had the declared parameters," said Professor Vitezslav Bicik, of the university's zoology department.
+Some beekeepers have tested the method and it had the declared parametres," said Professor Vitezslav Bicik, of the university's zoology department.

 Bee keepers have tried using heat before.
 But their efforts have been hampered by difficulties in powering the heating units in often remote locations and making sure the bees themselves are not harmed by the high temperatures.